matteoquintiliani/earthworm-docker-sandbox/doc/README_1_main.md

 ew-sandbox          trunk_r8136            cb78c92612f0        25 hours ago        856MB
 ```

-  - Creating if not exists the directory defined in `EW_ENV_MAINDIR`.
+  - Create if not exists the directory defined in `EW_ENV_MAINDIR`.
 In that directory will be stored and referenced all Earthworm Environments.
 Default directory is `~/ew_envs`.

 ```sh
 $ mkdir ~/ew_envs
 ```
-  - Listing available Earthworm Environments.
+  - List available Earthworm Environments.
 First time the list should be empty.

 ```sh
 $ make list_ew_env
 ```

-  - Creating your first Earthworm Environment (read details in section below) from Memphis test available online.
+  - Create your first Earthworm Environment (read details in section below) from Memphis test available online.
 The memphis file zip already contains directory `params`, `log` and `data`, by variable `MAP_EW_ENV_SUBDIRS` we create symbolic links in the main directory of the Earthworm Environment called `memphis_test1`.

 ```sh
 $ make create_ew_env_from_zip_url \